hur/find-similar-artists/README.md

 Run the app using `flask run`.
 In some cases using `python -m flask run` instead may resolve issues that occur with `flask run`.
 In another terminal tab, run an rq worker using `rq worker`.
 This will process the jobs sent to the task queue.
 Your redis server needs to be set up for this.

-For running all tests, use `py.test`
+For running all tests, use `pytest`